dazzor/rocketGameProject/README.md

 In lesson 2 we seperate the BMP files to a header file.
-So don't forget to get that file too.
+It will be used in all the subsequent lessons also so do not forget to add it.
+Also, we miight add to it as we go along so watch for updates to the file.